Seanny123/ShortStories/README.md

 Progress
 =========
 "Tempo" is almost finished and is definitely my best work so far (which isn't saying much).
-"Cured" needs work, but is at the point where I'm showing it to other people again.
-"Revelation Blues" is basically unreadable at this point.
+"Revelation Blues" is basically unreadable at this point and will probably be thrown into the recycle bin.